Stock Leverage and Margin Trading Explanation & Example

 Investor has 80% above the required amount

-Because when a stocks trader has a higher stocks leverage means that they have more percentage above what is required(A.K.A.
+Because when a trader has a higher stocks leverage means that they have more percent above what's required(A.K.A.
 More "Free Stock Margin") their open stocks transactions are less likely to get closed.
-This is the reason why investors will choose the option 100:1 for their account but according to their risk management rules, they will not trade above 5:1.
+This is reason why traders will choose the option 100:1 for their account but according to their risk management guidelines, they will not trade above 5:1 leverage ratio.

-These Levels are Shown on The Software Screen Shot Below as an Example:
+These Levels are Shown on The Software Screen-Shot Below as an Examples:

 MetaTrader 4 Stock Platform